amanr11314/fastify-crash-course/readme.md

 # fastify crash course
-## This is code file of follwed crash course about fastify, an fast framework for server and alternative to express.
+## This is code file of followed crash course about fastify, an fast framework for server and alternative to express.

 ## It uses mongodb as database and performs basic CRUD operations on it using the controllers.